amritamaz/amritamaz.github.io/index.md

 ---

-I am computer systems and architecture researcher with an emphasis on visual computing applications, like AR/VR and video streaming.
-Since receiving my PhD in June 2020, I have been building [Vignette AI] [vignetteco], a UW spin-out company based on my visual computing research and funded by a [CoMotion Fellowship] [comotion].
+I am computer systems and architecture researcher with an emphasis on visual computing applications, like video streaming, XR, and rendered graphics.
+I work at NVIDIA Research in the Hyperscale Graphics Systems group.

+I am always happy to mentor PhD students as research interns at NVIDIA.
+If you would like to work together, please send me an email with "Hyperscale Graphics intern" in the subject, and include your CV and a description of specific topics you might like to work on.

-My PhD work was advised by Luis Ceze and Mark Oskin in the [Allen School of Computer Science] [cse] at the [University of Washington] [uw].
-During grad school, I worked in the [computer architecture group][arch], the [UW Reality Lab][reality], and the [UW DB group][db], as well as with vision and graphics teams at the Facebook Reality Lab and Google Research.
+Before joining NVIDIA, I led a startup commercializing my PhD research on systems support for neural video compression.
+I received my PhD from the [Allen School of Computer Science] [cse] at the [University of Washington] [uw].
+My PhD was advised by Luis Ceze and Mark Oskin, and I worked across the [computer architecture group][arch], the [UW Reality Lab][reality], and the [UW DB group][db], as well as with vision and graphics teams at the Facebook Reality Lab and Google Research.

 My research focuses on **new systems for VR, video, and graphics** using hardware-software codesign and ML-for-systems techniques.
 My work spans the **glass-to-glass visual computing pipeline**; I like to work on systems problems ranging from camera capture, to visual data processing and storage, to media distribution and rendering.